synthetos/tg_pytest/README.md

    - Tests can be designed to run on a naked board (board and motors) or on a machine.
 If the test is run on the machine some guidance should be provided for the initial conditions.
 It's common practice to run a test from the middle of travel - i.e. 1/2 way between limits on X, Y and Z. See arc tests for examples.

 ### Known Limitations and Open Issues:
-  - There is no buffer management on the `before`, `send`, or `after` strings.
-For any given test the send string array should be limited to 254 characters (v8 streaming mode), or 24 lines (v8 line mode), or 3000 characters (g2)
+  - There is no TX serial buffer management when transmitting the `before`, `send`, or `after` string arrays.
+For any of these tags the total byte count to be sent in the string array should be limited to 254 characters (v8 streaming mode), or 24 lines (v8 line mode), or 3000 characters (g2)
-  - Only exact-match checking is supported.
+  - The analyzers only support exact-match checking of results.
 This should be enough for now.

 ### Changes
 - As of 3/1/16 the USB port finder now works on OSX and Windows.
 It should also work on Linux but has not been tested.